 A direct and simple way to make a planned gift is to name Veterans Inc. as the beneficiary to receive all or a portion of the proceeds of a life insurance policy.
 This method may also offer tax advantages; these vary from state to state.

-If you have stocks which have greatly appreciated in value since their purchase, you might want to consider them as a charitable gift to Veterans Inc. You can deduct the fair market value of qualified non-cash property and pay no capital gains tax on gifts of long-term appreciated property (held for at least a year and a day).
+If you have stocks which have greatly appreciated in value since their purchase, you might want to consider them as a charitable gift to Veterans Inc. You can deduct the fair market value of the qualified non-cash property and pay no capital gains tax on gifts of long-term appreciated property (held for at least a year and a day).
 This can dramatically reduce the cost of making a charitable gift or increase the amount you can afford to give.

 An endowment, as with any good investment, increases in value over time.
 For the donor, an endowment means your fund will exist in perpetuity.
 Your fund will grow to keep pace with or exceed inflation should no further contributions be made.
 For Veterans Inc., an endowment preserves capital, provides long-term growth, provides income for Veterans Inc., increases purchasing power, and keeps pace with or exceeds inflation.